secretlounge/www/content/rules/sci.md

 {{% grules %}}

-# Rules for /g/
+# Rules for /sci/

 {{% ruleify %}}
 [Global Rule #2]({{< ref "#g2" >}}) does not apply.
 -
 Do not post NSFW material (gore, porn, etc.)
 -
-Do not discuss topics unrelated to technology or video games.
-Some off-topic is allowed, but keep it short.
+{{% ontopic "the sciences, whether that be biology, chemistry, physics" %}}
 {{% /ruleify %}}